Greenhouse and icehouse Earth: Icehouse Earth

 The glacial and interglacial periods tend to alternate in accordance with solar and climatic oscillation until Earth eventually returns to a greenhouse state.

 Earth's current icehouse state is known as the Quaternary Ice Age and began approximately 2.58 million years ago.
-However, an ice sheet has existed in Antarctic for approximately 34 million years.
+However, an ice sheet has existed in Antarctica for approximately 34 million years.
 Earth is now in a clement interglacial period that started approximately 11,800 years ago.
 Earth will likely phase into another interglacial period such as the Eemian, which occurred between 130,000 and 115,000 years ago, during which evidence of forest in North Cape, Norway, and hippopotamus in the Rhine and Thames Rivers can be observed.
 Earth is expected to continue to transition between glacial and interglacial periods until the cessation of the Quaternary Ice Age and will then enter another greenhouse state.